cmb347827/room-homepage-master/README-template.md

 - I had some trouble keeping the buttons for the carousel in place , as they appear above the image/text in the carousel html, and they had to appear steady in different positions for mobile and desktop.
-  I figured out transform works with this.
+  I figured out
+- Then it was a problem, keeping the buttons the same location still when resizing when I had to add padding to the texts.

 - Next, was the images that were the same but different sizes.
 I know that the `<picture>` element works for this, to force a change at different screensizes.
 Or `<img>` with `scrcet` can be used, but then it's up to the browswer to determine when to change the image.